Listening is the mother of all language skills.

 But no one really teaches us how to listen.

 So mastering the art of listening in another language is bound to be an even bigger challenge!
+It’s tough to figure out how to improve language listening skills to begin with.

 If we want to achieve fluency, we have to really make an active effort when it comes to this dimension of the language learning process.